AmberGraceRblx/lazarus/README.md

 ## Description

-Lazarus is an Roblox library that solves common problems with replicated instances in a way that's compatible with StreamingEnabled.
+Lazarus is an Roblox library that solves common problems with StreamingEnabled, or just instance replication in general.

-Because StreamingEnabled often streams parts in and out incompletly, client-side code that relies on WaitForChild can often be unsafe, leak entire threads, break in edge cases, or causes memory leaks in that are hard to diagnose.
+Because StreamingEnabled often streams parts in and out incompletly, writing client code that relies on WaitForChild can often be unsafe, break in edge cases, or causes memory leaks that are hard to diagnose.

-Lazarus provides a simple array of tools that allow you to define "behaviors", which are functions that can wait for resources using Lazarus methods, and will restart execution when a resource is lost.
+Lazarus provides a simple array of tools that allow you to define "behaviors", which are functions that take an instance as an argment, wait for resources (such the instance's children), run side effects, and will restart execution when a resource is lost.
+This model can save a lot of hassle when writing code for StreamingEnabled.

 ## Installation